Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Massless Scalar Field

-Eq. (\ref{eq:numerical}) tells us how to compute the partial cross-section whether we are interesting in the low-frequency limit or for a different value of $\omega$; in fact, this result is independent of global constant $A_{\omega \ell}$.
-The above expression can also be used to compute $\sigma_{\ell}$ numerically and get the total cross-section by summing over the different $\ell$-terms:
+Eq. (\ref{eq:numerical}) tells us how to compute the partial cross-section whether we are interested in the low-frequency limit or for a different value of $\omega$.
+The above expression can also be used to compute $\sigma_{\ell}$ numerically and get the total cross-section by summing over the different $\ell$-terms,

-Eq. (\ref{eq:2.11b}) can be recast as $\psi_{\omega \ell} = A_{\omega \ell}T_{\omega \ell} (1+ \mathcal{O}(\omega))$.
+Eq. (\ref{eq:2.11b}) can be recast as $\psi_{\omega \ell} = T_{\omega \ell} (1+ \mathcal{O}(\omega))$.
 Comparing the latter expression with (\ref{eq:96c}), we arrive at the transmission coefficient at low-frequency,

 Replacing (\ref{tcbn}) in (\ref{eq:numerical}) and keeping the lowest order in $\omega$, which corresponds to $\ell=0$, the absorption cross-section reduces to